ilchos/Red-Teaming-Framework/README.md

     <h1 align="center">Awesome Red-Teaming framework</h1>
 </p>

+## Introduction
 > 🔥 bombs chatbot-like AI agents
 >
 > (Are your agent ready for production?
 Let's see: just BOMB your model)

+Red Teaming Framework aims to test LLMs for vulnerabilities and provide a leaderbord that reflects models' performance.
+It has a dataset of prompts and evaluation pipeline.

+This allows users to test the model of their choice for vulnerabilities and compare it to other models.
+Thus they can pick the model that suits their purposes the best.

+The evaluation pipeline is implemented via [deepeval](https://docs.confident-ai.com/) python library.
+The backend is written with [gradio](https://github.com/gradio-app/gradio) and [fastapi](https://github.com/fastapi/fastapi).

 Curretly our leaderboard deployed on this address: